maurolepore/ropensci-review/README.md

 * [Choose between different types of submission](https://github.com/ropensci/software-review/issues/new/choose).
 * [Example of a submission that was (kindly) out of scope](https://github.com/ropensci/software-review/issues/584).

-TODO: Questions.

-## The way we build and review software: Reviewers
+## The way we build and review software: Resources for reviewers

 * [Guide for reviewers](https://devguide.ropensci.org/reviewerguide.html).
 * [Template for reviewers](https://devguide.ropensci.org/reviewtemplate.html).

-TODO: Questions.

-## The way we build and review software: Editors
+## The way we build and review software: Resources for editors

 * [Guide for editors](https://devguide.ropensci.org/editorguide.html).
 * [Template for editors](https://devguide.ropensci.org/editortemplate.html).
 * [Bot help](https://github.com/ropensci/software-review/issues/584#issuecomment-1483493673).

-TODO: Questions.
+## Questions and comments

 ## Takeaways